Robbie-Cook/lerna/README.md

 [Ember](https://github.com/emberjs/ember.js/tree/master/packages), [Meteor](https://github.com/meteor/meteor/tree/devel/packages), [Jest](https://github.com/facebook/jest/tree/master/packages), and many others develop all of their packages within a single repository.

-**Puggo is a tool that optimizes the workflow around managing multi-package repositories with git and npm.**
+**pubbo is a tool that optimizes the workflow around managing multi-package repositories with git and npm.**

-Puggo can also reduce the time and space requirements for numerous copies of packages in development and build environments - normally a downside of dividing a project into many separate NPM packages.
+pubbo can also reduce the time and space requirements for numerous copies of packages in development and build environments - normally a downside of dividing a project into many separate NPM packages.
 See the [hoist documentation](doc/hoist.md) for details.

-### What does a Puggo repo look like?
+### What does a pubbo repo look like?

 There's actually very little to it.
 You have a file structure that looks like this:

 ```
-my-Puggo-repo/
+my-pubbo-repo/
   package.json
   packages/
     package-1/